Inflectra/spira-documentation/docs/About/roadmap.md

 Please take a look at our [release notes](../release-notes-v6) to see a complete list of the changes large and small that we have recently delivered.

 ## Upcoming release
-### 6.16 (Spring 2022)
-Improvements to reporting and custom graphs, and quality of life changes to global navigation with improved searching and filtering.

 ### 7.0 (Summer 2022)
 Native plugins to allow deeper integrations with 3rd party tools like GitLab and Github right from inside SpiraPlan.